viktor-silakov/syngrisi-demo-app/README.md

-# Demo app for Syngrisi
+# Demo web app for Syngrisi

-Simple webapp for Syngrisi demo.
+SUT web application to demonstrate the capabilities of the Syngrisi.
+For more details see the Syngrisi boilerplate's tests.